-The market pulled back slightly, and then continue to go higher.
+The market often pulls back slightly as a reaction and then continues to go higher.
 This is the type of continuation gap that longer-term traders love to take advantage of, as it writes out the overall prevailing trend.

 Remember, many traders will simply place trades based upon earnings reports and nothing else.
-This is where the fundamental and the institutional trader typically puts on their positions, and they move the market much more than you will.
-By following the herd, you can find yourself much more profitable.
+This is where the fundamental and institutional traders typically establish their positions, moving the market much more than you will.
+So by following the herd, you can find yourself much more profitable.

 Traders all over the world use Fibonacci retracement tools to find a level to get involved in the market.
 The three most common levels are the 38.2%, 50%, and the 61.8% retracements.

-As we break above the top of the candlestick, it confirms that the support has held and the swing trader will start to buy there.
-You can see that we apparently went much higher afterward, although there was a slight pullback in the process.
+Being at the 50% retracement, measured from the swing low to the swing high, a bullish candlestick can move the needle.
+The candlestick confirms that the support held, and the swing trader will start to buy there.
+You can see that we often go higher afterward, although if there was a 50% pullback in the process.

 Major trendline breaks the go back a couple of years don’t happen every day, so when they do – you need to stand up and pay close attention to this as it can quite often make your entire year.

-Trading like this means being very patient, but this one trade could have been a bulk of your gains for the year, eliminating a lot of broken trades in the process.
+Trading like this means being very patient, but this one trade could have been a bulk of your gains for the year, eliminating many broken trades in the process.